hpcleuven/VscDocumentation/source/software/singularity.rst

 -----------------------------

 If the software you intend to use is available on the VSC infrastructure, don't use containers.
-This software has been build to use specific hardware optimizations, while software deployed via containers is typically built for the common denominator.
+This software has been built to use specific hardware optimizations, while software deployed via containers is typically built for the common denominator.